Sugarloaf Ridge State Park

 Sugarloaf Ridge State Park is a state park in Northern California, United States.
-Located in the Mayacamas Mountains north of Kenwood, the park straddles the boundary between Sonoma and Napa counties.
+Located in the Mayacamas Mountains northeast of Kenwood, the park straddles the boundary between Sonoma and Napa counties.
 The park contains the 2729 ft Bald Mountain and the headwaters of Sonoma Creek including a 25 ft tall seasonal waterfall.
 The park is also home to the volunteer-run Robert Ferguson Observatory.
 Camping, picnicking, horseback riding, mountain biking, stargazing, fishing and hiking are common attractions of Sugarloaf.
 The park boasts 25 miles of trails with trails ranging from less than a mile to 8.8 miles, and elevation gains reaching 2,500 feet.

-The ridge has two main peaks, the western one being 1939 ft above sea level and eastern one being 2265 ft.
-The East peak contains an extensive microwave antenna.
-This site was featured in several articles of the Napa Valley Sentinel.
+The ridge has two main peaks, the southern one being 1939 ft above sea level and northern one being 2265 ft.
+The southern peak contains an extensive microwave antenna.
+The higher northern peak has two panels identifying geographic features in view.
+There is also a bench.

 Sugarloaf Ridge was one of the first parks to close under the California State Parks plan to close up to 70 of its 278 parks due to budget cuts.
 The closures were deemed necessary to achieve an $11 million reduction in the next fiscal year 2011/12, that amount increasing to $22 million in the following fiscal year 2012/13.
 The park was reopened by Team Sugarloaf in June 2012 to restore access to camping and hiking trails.
+Team Sugarloaf continues to operate the park.

 The park's official address is 2605 Adobe Canyon Road, Kenwood, CA 95452.

 History

 The Onasáti (Wappo) were the first known inhabitants of the region, settling on along the Sonoma Creek 1500 years ago.
 They relied on various resources of the region especially acorns and berries, and are known for their farming and basketry abilities.
 Spaniards attempted to takeover the area in 1823, failing.
 Later, the cholera epidemic dwindled the numbers of the Wappos, who were ultimately relocated to Indian reservations by the American government.

 In the 1870s farming increased in the Sugarloaf region.
 Business owners in town began hiring "gentlemen farmers" to manage their ranches along the Sugarloaf Ridge while the business owners remained in the town.
 Some even made livings off burning trees of the Sugarloaf region to make and sell charcoal.

-By 1920, the California government had dammed the creek for public water use while the region attracted campers, picnickers, and Boy Scout troops.
+In 1920 the California government purchased the property to dam Sonoma Creek for use by the nearby (Eldridge, south of Glen Ellen) Sonoma State Hospital.
+In 1932 The Sonoma State Home (now called the Sonoma Developmental Center) established a Boy Scout camp on the property named "Camp Butler" in 1932 after the name of the State Hospital Director.
+The camp was used until the United States joined World War II.
 Land owners began leasing land for animal grazing in 1942.
 Finally in 1964, the state of California admitted Sugarloaf as a California State Park.